bluelabsio/records-mover/LOADING_SUPPORT.md

    formats at all - leave a comment in the method documenting all of these situations and describing why.

+6. Write a unit test for `can_load_this_format()` - see
+   `tests/unit/db/mysql/test_mysql_db_driver.py` for an example.
+Now implement `can_load_this_format()` in a similar way to other drivers and verify the tests pass.

+[done to here]
+7. Figure out which functions are left raising NotImplementedError, if any.
+Write a bunch of TODO comments documenting the different cases that need to be handled.
+Include cases for invalid combinations (expect them to raise exceptions).
+Write a test for the first one.
+Implement enough to get that test to pass, and then lather, rinse and repeat.

+8. Run `./itest` with your database target and work through any issues found.

 [done to here]